top of page

 A small amount of water discharging from the top vent when the zone shuts off is normal.
 However, a constant leak could indicate debris in the valve or a worn out seal that needs attention.

-While it is a possible DIY project, it requires careful attention to plumbing codes, especially regarding height and pipe material requirements.
+While it is a possible DIY project, it requires careful attention to plumbing codes, especially regarding height, pipe material requirements, and avoiding downstream backpressure.
 For peace of mind and to ensure it’s done right, consider contacting a licensed professional.
 The team at M&M Sprinklers has decades of experience ensuring systems in Lubbock are safe and efficient.

 Comments